 Kittens or gerbils I have in my herd

-Would not cause fear, strain, stress, dread, or fuss.
+Would not cause fear, strain, stress, dread,

 It sounded so easy, a piece of cake.